ggabriel96/opzioni/README.md

 - There is *a lot* of polish and optimization work to do.

+- There is a whole documentation to write.

 # Hands-on

 The code below is a fully working example, taken from [`examples/hello.cpp`](examples/hello.cpp), only reformatted and with quotes changed to angle brackets in the `#include`.